youngzeus1991/electron/docs/breaking-changes.md

 The deprecated `scroll-touch-begin`, `scroll-touch-end` and `scroll-touch-edge` events on BrowserWindow have been removed.
 Instead, use the newly available [`input-event` event](api/web-contents.md#event-input-event) on WebContents.
-You can see a diff example of this below:
+You can see a diff example of this below.
+I am making another change here:

 ```js
 // Removed in Electron 23.0